 Your brain wants to tell you that the cube on the left is "white."
 In reality, it is made up of three values.

 If you look closely at the “white” cube, you can see how dark the shadow is on the right plane.
 And yet, our brains still tell us that the whole cube is white.
 That's pretty incredible.
 When our brains process these values, they perceive these cubes as having form (in other words, they don't look flat anymore).
-The cubes look three-dimensional.
-There's an illusion that's happening, and in order to learn how we can create that illusion ourselves, we need to understand how to see values.
+The cubes have the illusion of looking 3-dimensional, and in order to learn how we can create that illusion ourselves, we need to understand how to see values.

 Evolve Artist’s Four-Value Scale

 Artists will often use a value scale for matching their values in art.
-You may have seen a 9-value scale, a 10-value scale, or 11-value scale, but that's usually overkill.
+You may have seen a 9-value scale, a 10-value scale, or 11-value scale, but that's usually overkill for when you're learning.
 It over-complicates the process if you want to gain a fundamental understanding of values.
 Here's why: the mark of a master is not in how complicated they make it, but in how simple they make it seem.
 We are much better off starting with a simpler, four-value scale, and this is how Evolve teaches.

 In reality, there is an infinite range of values and our eyes can see about a thousand steps of those values.
 The value scale simplifies this infinite range into just a few components.